Feds OK industrial carbon taxes in Ontario, N.B.

 OTTAWA — The federal government has reluctantly given green lights to both Ontario and New Brunswick to use their own carbon-pricing systems for big industrial emitters, rather than have a federal program imposed on them.

-The decisions come on the eve of a Supreme Court of Canada hearing that will decide if Ottawa has the jurisdiction to set a national standard for carbon pricing and impose federal programs on any provinces that don't comply.
+The decisions come on the eve of a Supreme Court of Canada hearing that will decide if Ottawa has the jurisdiction to set a national standard for carbon pricing and apply federal programs in any provinces that don't comply.

-Environment Minister Jonathan Wilkinson wrote to his counterparts in both New Brunswick and Ontario Sunday to acknowledge their proposals to tax greenhouse gas emissions from heavy industry meet the federal rules in theory but will not have the same impact on climate change.
+Environment Minister Jonathan Wilkinson wrote to his counterparts in both New Brunswick and Ontario Sunday to acknowledge their proposals to tax greenhouse gas emissions from heavy industry meet the federal rules in theory.
+However, he made clear to them he was not happy with how they're going about it.

-"The system that you have designed is significantly weaker than the federal backstop, and it will result in fewer emissions reductions," Wilkinson wrote to Ontario Environment Minister Jeff Yurek.

-A similar letter was sent to New Brunswick Environment Minister Jeff Carr.

-Wilkinson's department has not yet provided the analyses showing the differences between the federal and provincial programs.
-The federal government requires any industrial facility that produces more than 50,000 tonnes of greenhouse-gas emissions a year to be part of the big industrial emitters system, and pay the carbon tax on a portion of its emissions.
+"Today we have recognized that technically Ontario and New Brunswick's systems have met the benchmark but they produce significantly less in the way of emissions reductions than the federal backstop that is currently in place," Wilkinson said in an interview with The Canadian Press.
+"That is an issue."

+The carbon price system for big emitters sets two specific requirements: the price, and the source of emissions the price must impact.
+It does not, however, lay out that any equivalent system must show equivalent emissions reductions to the federal backstop.
+In fact, it doesn't require it to reduce emissions at all.

+The federal system for big emitters will now apply in full only in Manitoba and Prince Edward Island.
+It will apply to natural gas pipelines and electricity generators in Saskatchewan, which were exempted from that province's program for big industry.

+In December, Ottawa approved Alberta's system for big emitters.
+Wilkinson said Monday that unlike Ontario and New Brunswick, Alberta's system does get comparable reductions in emissions.

-That price is currently $30 a tonne and goes up $10 in each of the next two years until it hits $50 in 2022.
-Ottawa intends to review the program after 2022 and is indicating that it will be tightening the rules for big emitters at that point because provinces have found loopholes that allow them to meet the federal benchmarks without cutting the same amount of emissions.
+The carbon price is currently $30 a tonne and goes up $10 in each of the next two years until it hits $50 in 2022.

-Ontario's system, for example, phases in the strictness for emissions and is using a credit system the federal government says weakens the overall result because some companies won't have to do much to curb their emissions for quite some time.

-Wilkinson asks Yurek and Carr to work with Ottawa to beef up their programs, saying while COVID-19 is the main priority for all governments, climate change is a crisis that will not be going away.

 The Supreme Court begins two days of hearings Tuesday to decide whether Ottawa had the jurisdiction under the Constitution, to impose a national carbon price the way it did.